apache/trafficserver/example/basic_auth/readme.txt

-The basic-auth.c plugin performs basic HTTP proxy authentication.
+The basic_auth.c plugin performs basic HTTP proxy authentication.

 -- The plugin checks all client request headers for the Proxy-Authorization MIME field, which should contain the user name and password.